DemetriosParaschos/obsidian-unlinked-mentions/README.md

 ```bash
 export VAULT_PATH="/path/to/your/obsidian/vault"
 ```

+You can add this to your terminal session before running the script, or place it in a startup script (like `.bashrc`, `.zshrc`, or a `.env` file).

 If this variable is not set, the script will stop and show you a helpful error message.